-On a Windows machine a “PX4Flow” device should appear in Connection drop-down of the Mission Planner (and the Windows Device Manager).
+On a Windows machine a “PX4Flow” device should appear in Connection drop-down of the Mission Planner (and the Windows Device Manager), or be automatically recognized by QGroundControl.
 If it does not you may need to download, unzip and manually install the px4flow windows driver which may in turn require allowing installing unsigned drivers.

 Open the Initial Setup, Install Firmware screen, select the COM port and click the “Load custom firmware” link.
 Select the px4flow-klt-06dec2014.px4 binary you downloaded in Step 1.
 You may need to unplug and plug back in the sensor to start the upload.

-Open the Mission Planner and select the appropriate COM port and press Connect
+Select the appropriate COM port and press Connect

 Open the Initial Setup > Optional Hardware > PX4Flow screen

 Remove the lens cap and point the camera at a high contrast object at least 3m away.
 Remove the small screw that stops the lens from turning and adjust the focus until the image appears clearly

 In order to use QgroundControl, PX4Flow and ArduPilot, you will need to complete setup and focussing with the firmware loaded by QGroundControl, and then update the firmware to be compatible with ArduPilot.